ianhattendorf/autocomplete-ruby/README.md

 Provides intelligent code completion for Ruby.
 Requires [RSense](https://github.com/rsense/rsense) and [Autocomplete+](https://github.com/atom-community/autocomplete-plus).

 ## Status
-Currently pre-alpha, buggy and not fully implemented.
-All help is welcome.

-Note: It doesn't seem like [RSense](https://github.com/rsense/rsense) is being developed any more.
+Works for the most part, however **not on Windows**.
+This is due to a bug in [RSense](https://github.com/rsense/rsense), which is no longer being developed.
 Any bugs/issues related to rsense itself will need to be reported in that repo, and probably won't be fixed.

+Please read the [Known Issues](#known-issues) before reporting any issues.

 ## Why?
 Because I wanted Ruby code completion in Atom and [atom-rsense](https://github.com/rsense/atom-rsense) is broken and hasn't been updated since June 2014.